Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Datasets

 \textbf{Flickr30k:} The Flickr30k dataset \cite{flickr30} contains 31,000 images collected from Flickr, together with 5 reference sentences provided by human annotators.
 It was used to train \cite{hidingdata}.

-\textbf{Labeled Faces in the Wild (LFW):} The LFW dataset \cite{LFW} public benchmark for face verification, containing more than 13,000 images of faces collected from the web.
+\textbf{Labeled Faces in the Wild (LFW):} The LFW dataset \cite{LFW} public benchmark for face verification, contains more than 13,000 images of faces collected from the web.
 The dataset was used to train~\cite{isgan}.